 Accommodation

-First, you’re going to want to source cheap places to stay while you’re in Poland, as paying for the right accommodation when traveling is one of the biggest drains on your resources.
-Luckily, there are plenty of budget options here.
+First, you'll want to source cheap places to stay while you're in Poland, as paying for the right accommodation when traveling is one of the biggest drains on your resources.
+Fortunately, there are numerous budget-friendly options available.

 Hostels